This document is meant to give a tutorial-like overview of all common tasks while using Sphinx.

-The root directory of a documentation collection is called the source directory.
+The root directory of a Sphinx collection of reStructuredText document sources is called the source directory.
 This directory also contains the Sphinx configuration file conf.py, where you can configure all aspects of how Sphinx reads your sources and builds your documentation.

 Sphinx comes with a script called sphinx-quickstart that sets up a source directory and creates a default conf.py with the most useful configuration values from a few questions it asks you.
 Just run

 and answer its questions.
 (Be sure to say yes to the “autodoc” extension.)

 There is also an automatic “API documentation” generator called sphinx-apidoc; see Invocation of sphinx-apidoc for details.